 Other advantages include:

-A mortgage-free home in the event of death, illness or disability that prevents work.
+Mortgage-Free home in the event of death, illness or disability that prevents work.
 With a mortgage life insurance policy in place, heirs won’t have to worry or wonder what might happen to the family home.
 If a policyholder dies or becomes gravely ill and unable to work, the mortgage life insurance policy will pay off the entire mortgage loan.

 A policyholder doesn’t need to die to take advantage of the coverage.
 With some exceptions, most traditional life insurance policies will not pay out unless you die within your coverage period.
 Most mortgage life insurance policies, on the other hand, offer coverage which works if you become disabled or unable to work, which makes this type of insurance a bit more versatile than a traditional term or whole life policies.